Magical properties of 2540 Km baseline Superbeam Experiment: Conclusion

 \section{Conclusion}

-In this letter we demonstrated the superior ability of a neutrino superbeam experiment with a baseline 2540 km, whose flux peaks in the energy range 3-4 GeV, to determine neutrino mass hierarchy.
-For $\sin^2 2 \theta_{13} \geq 0.05$, a very modest exposure of $\leq 10$ Kiloton-years is sufficient to distinguish the two hiearchies at $3 \sigma$ level.
-For $0.02 \leq \sin^2 2 \theta_{13} \leq 0.05$, one needs an exposure $\leq 100$ Kiloton-years.
+In this letter we demonstrated the superior ability of a neutrino superbeam experiment with a baseline 2540 km, whose NOER peaks in the energy range 3-4 GeV, to determine neutrino mass hierarchy.
+For $\sin^2 2 \theta_{13} \geq 0.05$, a very modest exposure of $\leq 10$ Kt-yr is sufficient to distinguish the two hierarchies at $3 \sigma$ level.
+For $0.02 \leq \sin^2 2 \theta_{13} \leq 0.05$, one needs an exposure $\leq 100$ Kt-yr.
 These exposures are obtained analyzing the expected data from this superbeam set up only.
 If the data from this set up is analyzed in conjunction with the data from a reactor $\theta_{13}$ measurement experiment, then the required exposures are likely to be much less.
-The set up we assumed is not hard to realize because 2540 km is the distance from Brookhaven to Homestake and the technology for an accelerator beam, with peak flux in 3-4 GeV range, exists \cite{nova}.
+The set up we assumed is not hard to realize because 2540 km is the distance from Brookhaven to Homestake and the technology for an accelerator beam, with peak NOER in 3-4 GeV range, exists \cite{nova}.
 Such a set up, we believe, will have an excellent capability to measure not only small values of $\theta_{13}$ but $\dcp$ as well.
 These issues are currently being studied.

 {\bf Acknowledgement} Ravi Shanker Singh thanks BRNS project and Prof. Asmita Mukherjee for financial support.
 We thank Srubabati Goswami for discussions regarding this problem and Raj Gandhi for a critical reading of the manuscript.